-Chronic Pain is different from long-term or persistent, lingering pain resulting from an identifiable physical condition.
-Chronic Pain is pain that cannot be readily diagnosed based on physical findings, such as observable or measurable changes in anatomical or neurophysiological characteristics, and are instead commonly based on subjective accounts and/or evidence.
+Chronic pain is different from long-term or persistent, lingering pain resulting from an identifiable physical condition.
+Chronic pain is pain that cannot be readily diagnosed based on physical findings, such as observable or measurable changes in anatomical or neurophysiological characteristics and is instead commonly based on subjective accounts and/or evidence.
+The WSCC may provide compensation and medical aid to a worker with chronic pain when it is determined that the chronic pain was caused by the compensable injury or disease and causes a marked life disruption.